 Recommended Routes

-These Caminos are well-marked, so there’s barely any chance for you to get lost here.
-Restaurants and villages are evenly spaced, and there will always be a place for you to stop and refresh every 3 to 5 kilometers.
-The French Way is the best route for first-time pilgrims since information and commercial transport are more readily available.
+If you don’t have any problem with larger crowds, or if you otherwise enjoy socialising and meeting new people, you could always go the French Way or the Portuguese Way.
+No matter the time of the year, they get plenty of traffic for several reasons.
+TheseCaminoss are well-marked, so there’s barely any chance for you to get lost here.
+Restaurants and villages are evenly spaced, and there will always be a place for you stop and refresh every 3 to 5 kilometers.
+The French Way is best route for first-time pilgrims, since information and commercial transports are more readily available.
 The route also passes by large towns with health care services, should you need any medical assistance.

-Best Time of the Year
+Time of the Year

-Camino Attractions
+Attractions

 Finally, if you choose a Camino de Santiago route that best suits you, you should never forget to factor in the attractions.
-Santiago de Compostela may be a wonderful destination at the end of your journey, but that doesn’t mean you should miss out on attractions along the way.
+Santiago de Compostela may be a wonderful destination at the end of your journey, but that doesn’t mean you should miss out on tourist attractions along the way.

 Recommended Routes